-Once you buy that first one and watch how it lights up shade, fills the void around large trees and shrubs, softens the edges of lawns and walkways, and sends up pretty blooms when you least expect it, you will be hooked.
+You will be hooked.
+Especially once you buy that first one and watch how it lights up shade.
+How it fills the void around large trees and shrubs and softens the edges of lawns and walkways.
+As well as how it sends up pretty blooms when you least expect it.

 After you’ve created your first composition of leafy-fabulousness, you’ll be wishing for more shade.
 While they’re not for the hottest climates, there are quite a few that do very well in zones 8 and 9.
 All of you in colder zones?
 This is the plant for you.